fboudreau/neovim-project-plugin/README.md

-This plugin essentially keeps track of a given project root directory and uses that information to easily create tag files, open NERDtree from the root, automatically search using Ack from the root, etc.
+This plugin essentially keeps track of a given project root directory and uses that information to easily create tag files, open NERDtree from the root, automatically search using Ack from the root, Ack from a selected path, etc.

 The following mappings are used: